-Life’s an Adventure-Capture it
+Life’s an Adventure

 I’m reminded daily that my childhood was creatively unique, but at the time it seemed routine.
 I shot black and white film, processed and printed my own work—entered and won international adult print competitions, all while in elementary school and junior high.
 But as a kid, I didn’t realize that I was being mentored by the Chief of the Office of Photography for the Smithsonian Institution — he was just my Dad — a man with a passion for photography, and a man who seemed good at almost everything he touched.